Compressible Turbulence as a Source of Particle Beams and Ion Bernstein Waves in Collisionless Plasmas: Results and Discussion

-Eq.~\ref{eq_damping} depends on both plasma $\beta$ and the ion–electron mass ratio and could reproduce the angular damping behavior obtained from numerical solver WHAMP \citep{Zhao2026}.
-For a realistic mass ratio ($m_p/m_e\approx1836$) and $\beta=0.5$, two distinct damping peaks arise, associated with proton resonance at $\theta_{kB}\approx34^\circ$ and electron resonance near perpendicular propagation $\theta_{kB}\approx87^\circ$ (Fig. S1).
-By contrast, for the reduced mass ratio used here, these resonances merge into a single broad angular range at $\theta_{kB}\approx40^\circ$–$65^\circ$ (Fig.~\ref{fig1}(a1)).
+Equation~\ref{eq_damping} is valid in low-$\beta$ turbulent environments, as demonstrated in \cite{hou2025energy} using PIC simulations with relatively larger injection scales.
+It also remains applicable for $\beta \sim 1$ \citep{ginzburg1962propagation}, as it reproduces an angular dependence of the damping rate $\Gamma$ that is consistent with results obtained from WHAMP \citep{Zhao2026}, which solves the general wave dispersion relations in plasmas.
+Equation \ref{eq_damping} depends on both $\beta$ and $m_p/m_e$.
+For a realistic $m_p/m_e \approx 1836$ and $\beta = 0.5$, the damping rate exhibits two distinct peaks: one associated with proton resonance with fast waves at $\theta_{kB} \sim 34^\circ$, and the other associated with electron resonance at nearly perpendicular propagation, $\theta_{kB} \sim 87^\circ$.
+These peaks arise from the resonance condition $v_{\parallel} = \omega/k_{\parallel} = v_f/\cos\theta_{kB}$.
+In contrast, when a reduced $m_p/m_e = 10$ is used in these simulations, the proton and electron resonance peaks merge into a single broad angular range of $\theta_{kB} \sim 40^\circ$--$65^\circ$ (Figure~\ref{fig1}(a1) and Figure~\ref{fig2}).

-The effect of TTD is further shown in the 1D power spectra (Fig.~\ref{fig1}b).
-At large scales ($k d_i<0.15$), the parallel and perpendicular spectra are similar and slightly steeper than $-1.5$, consistent with previous studies \citep{cho2002compressible,zhao2022multispacecraft,hou2025energy}.
-At smaller scales ($k d_i>0.15$), the perpendicular spectrum steepens to nearly $-3$, while the parallel spectrum remains close to $-1.5$, indicating preferential dissipation of quasi-perpendicular fluctuations.
-Despite this dissipation, the perpendicular cascade persists to ion scales ($k d_i\approx 1$), where turbulent energy becomes strongly concentrated at perpendicular propagation.
-Discrete peaks in $PSD(k_\perp)$ around $k d_i \approx 1$ further indicate that, in addition to the turbulent cascade, fast wave phase steepening may also contribute to the kinetic fluctuations, likely driven by dispersive effects (Movie S1).
+The effect of TTD is more clearly seen in the one-dimensional integrated PSD.
+As shown in Figure \ref{fig1}(b), the parallel and perpendicular spectra at $k d_i < 0.15$ are close and slightly steeper than –1.5, consistent with previous studies \citep{cho2002compressible,zhao2022multispacecraft,hou2025energy}.
+At smaller scales ($k d_i > 0.15$), the perpendicular spectrum slope is nearly –3, while the parallel spectrum remains close to –1.5, indicating enhanced dissipation of quasi-perpendicular fluctuations.
+Despite this dissipation, the perpendicular component continues to cascade to smaller scales.
+After the cascade reaches ion scales ($k d_i = 1$), most of the turbulent energy concentrates on the perpendicular propagating fluctuations, while parallel propagating fluctuations decay rapidly.
+The presence of discrete $PSD(k_{\perp})$ peaks near ($k d_i = 1$) likely arise from fast-wave steepening, which form sharp fronts and generate small-scale waves due to dispersive effects \citep{balogh2013physics}